rilopez/personal-notes-parser/README.md

 # Overview

 Over the years I have been using a simple text file for my personal notes, lately I have been using more and more evernote, so
-I needed to import my notes to evernot, this project uses a simple ruby script to do it.
+I needed to import my notes to evernote. the general idea is

+1. Parse the lousy formatted text notes
+2. create an intermediate format
+3. Use applescript to import notes into evernote

 # Notes Syntax